GerardGascon/uTerminal/README.md

-# uCommand: A Streamlined In-Game Console for Unity
+# uTerminal: A Streamlined In-Game Console for Unity

-uCommand is a sophisticated and highly efficient in-game console specifically designed for invoking C# methods and displaying output from the Unity Debug class during game runtime.
+uTerminal is a sophisticated and highly efficient in-game console specifically designed for invoking C# methods and displaying output from the Unity Debug class during game runtime.

 ## Usage

-1. Copy the contents of [uCommand](./uCommand) to your Unity project Assets folder.
+1. Copy the contents of [uTerminal](./uTerminal) to your Unity project Assets folder.

 2. Call the initialization method in your C# code:
 ```csharp